Imran4424/Machine-Learning-Models/README.md

 Any point in the Support Vector Machine model plot is a vector (2D or multi-dimensional based on the number of features).

-The nearest points of each class is called support vectors.
+The nearest vectors of each class is called support vectors.

 ### Naive Bayes